Nanocomposite: Polymer-matrix nanocomposites

 In the simplest case, appropriately adding nanoparticulates to a polymer matrix can enhance its performance, often dramatically, by simply capitalizing on the nature and properties of the nanoscale filler (these materials are better described by the term nanofilled polymer composites).
 This strategy is particularly effective in yielding high performance composites, when uniform dispersion of the filler is achieved and the properties of the nanoscale filler are substantially different or better than those of the matrix.
 The uniformity of the dispersion is in all nanocomposites is counteracted by thermodynamically driven phase separation.
 Clustering of nanoscale fillers produces aggregates that serve as structural defects and result in failure.
-Layer-by-layer (LbL) assembly when nanometer-scale layers of nanoparticulates and a polymer are added one by one, where the choice of polyelectrolyte, as the polymeric interlayer, can affect the assembly's performance significantly.
+Layer-by-layer (LbL) assembly when nanometer scale layers of nanoparticulates and a polymers are added one by one.
 LbL composites display performance parameters 10-1000 times better that the traditional nanocomposites made by extrusion or batch-mixing.

 Nanoparticles such as graphene, carbon nanotubes, molybdenum disulfide and tungsten disulfide are being used as reinforcing agents to fabricate mechanically strong biodegradable polymeric nanocomposites for bone tissue engineering applications.
 The addition of these nanoparticles in the polymer matrix at low concentrations (~0.2 weight %) cause significant improvements in the compressive and flexural mechanical properties of polymeric nanocomposites.
 Potentially, these nanocomposites may be used as a novel, mechanically strong, light weight composite as bone implants.
 The results suggest that mechanical reinforcement is dependent on the nanostructure morphology, defects, dispersion of nanomaterials in the polymer matrix, and the cross-linking density of the polymer.
 In general, two-dimensional nanostructures can reinforce the polymer better than one-dimensional nanostructures, and inorganic nanomaterials are better reinforcing agents than carbon based nanomaterials.
 In addition to mechanical properties, polymer nanocomposites based on carbon nanotubes or graphene have been used to enhance a wide range of properties, giving rise to functional materials for a wide range of high added value applications in fields such as energy conversion and storage, sensing and biomedical tissue engineering.
 For example, multi-walled carbon nanotubes based polymer nanocomposites have been used for the enhancement of the electrical conductivity.